List of professional sports teams in the United States and Canada: Northern Super League

 The Northern Super League is the sole professional league atop the Canadian women's soccer league system.
-It currently consists six teams: four in the east and two in the west.
+It currently consists of six teams: four in the east and two in the west.
 As of its 2025 season, the minimum salary for a player will be CA$50,000, with each team allowed one "marquee player" whose salary of which only CA$75,000 counts towards a team's total salary cap of CA$1.5 million.